Human Beings Are Not Insects, Vermin, Parasites, or Garbage

 During World War II, Americans dehumanized the Japanese by depicting them as insects and animals, “and enlarged the chasm between 'us' and 'them' to the point where it was perceived to be virtually unbridgeable,” according to historian John Dower.
 This made it possible for presumably otherwise decent Americans to endorse Executive Order 9066, which forced over 100,000 Japanese Americans into internment centers.

 President Trump uses similar dehumanizing language.
-New York Times Correspondent Maggie Haberman noted that Trump’s terminology of “infestation” makes immigrants into insects.
+New York Times columnist Bret Stephens and correspondent Maggie Haberman noted that Trump’s terminology of “infestation” makes immigrants into insects.
 Using metaphors such as insects, vermin, parasites, garbage, and such elicits the feelings of disgust one has for those things and connects that emotion of disgust with the person or group of people described.

 According to psychologist David Matsumoto and his colleagues, combining feelings of disgust with contempt and anger is particularly potent.
 Leaders who generate these three emotions at once can engender violence against the targets of their dehumanization.